gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

 This is a stronger vote which actually prevents Gerrit from merging the patch.
-The -2 vote persists even after resubmission and continues to prevent the patch from getting merged, until the voter revokes the -2 vote (and then is further subjected to Submission Qualifiers).
+The -2 vote persists even after resubmission and continues to prevent the patch from getting merged until the voter revokes the -2 vote (and then is further subjected to Submission Qualifiers).
 Typically one would vote -2 if they are \*against the goal\* of what the patch is trying to achieve (and not an issue with the patch, which can change on